24 Countries Where You Can Live for $750 Per Month [Full List]

 And trust me – they’re all beautiful with plenty of things to do and see, with friendly locals and you will find life here a LOT easier than living on the same amount in any city in the US.

-The Philippines is one of the countries where you can still live on a budget of $750 per month.
+The Philippines is one of the countries where you can still live on a budget of $750 per month – although probably that will change in a few years.

-Moving over to the delicious Filipino food, we have everything from seafood, to fruits, and the oh-so-delicious Adobo, all at very affordable rates.
+Food: Street meals and home cooking might be around $300 monthly, if you don’t splurge.
+Filipino food is delicious: we have everything from seafood, to fruits, and the oh-so-delicious Adobo, all at very affordable prices.

 Yes, the humidity and hot weather might take a bit of adjusting at first.
 But once you experience Filipino hospitality, as well as the cheap prices, you will realize that it’s all part of the overall charm.